RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Convergence Analysis of RESIST Under Convexity

-Observe that using Lemma \ref{convexsclem} recursively for all $s$, we can obtain geometric decay rates for the error $\xi^6(s)$ but up to some residual error terms that depend on $\sup_s\norm{\be_1(s)}$ and also a series sum involving $\xi^1_k(s)$.
-Also, from Lemmas \ref{wkbarlemma} and \ref{lemxi1}, we will have geometric decay of $\xi^1_k(s)$ and $\xi^5_k(s)$ respectively up to some error terms involving $\xi^2_k(s)$ which again is controlled by Lemma \ref{tkhatlemma}.
-Now our goal is to derive a geometric decay rate that is uniform across $\xi^1_k(s), \xi^5_k(s), \xi^6(s)$ and for which the residual error terms only involve $\sup_s\norm{\be_1(s)}$.
-To do so, we make use of tools from linear control systems theory where we construct a vector recursion of the form where the entries of the vector $\bfg(s)$ would comprise of $ \xi^1_k(s), \xi^5_k(s), \xi^6(s)$ and the residual error vector $\bepsilon(s)$ depends only on $\norm{\be_1(s)}$.
+where $\be_1(s)$ is defined in Lemma \ref{supportlem_inexactrule_007}. \end{lemm} The proof of this lemma is in Appendix \ref{convexsclemproof}.
+Observe that using Lemma \ref{convexsclem} recursively for all $s$, we can obtain geometric decay rates for the error $\xi_{\bw^*}^6(s)$ but up to some residual error terms that depend on $\sup_s\norm{\be_1(s)}$ and also a series sum involving $\xi^1_k(s)$.
+Also, from Lemmas \ref{wkbarlemma} and \ref{lemxi1}, we will have geometric decay of $\xi^1_k(s)$ and $\xi^5_k(s)$, respectively, up to some error terms involving $\xi^2_k(s)$, which again is controlled by Lemma \ref{tkhatlemma}.
+Now our goal is to derive a geometric decay rate that is uniform across $\xi^1_k(s), \xi^5_k(s), \xi_{\bw^*}^6(s)$ and for which the residual error terms only involve $\sup_s\norm{\be_1(s)}$.
+To do so, we make use of tools from linear control systems theory and construct a vector recursion of the form where the entries of the vector $\bfg(s)$ would comprise of $ \xi^1_k(s), \xi^5_k(s), \xi_{\bw^*}^6(s)$ and the residual error vector $\bepsilon(s)$ depends only on $\norm{\be_1(s)}$.
 The entries of matrix $\bM$ are determined from Lemmas \ref{wkbarlemma}, \ref{lemxi1}, \ref{tkhatlemma} and \ref{convexsclem}.
 Then, with a spectral radius of the matrix $\bM$ less than $1$, we obtain geometric decay of $\bfg(s)$ with respect to some norm and a residual error that depends on $ \sup_s \norm{\be_1(s)}$.
 The next lemma describes this recursion:

 \begin{lemm} Under Assumptions \ref{claim2}, \ref{asumpt1_nonconvex} and \ref{asumpt1}, the vectors $\bfg(s), \bepsilon(s)$ satisfy the following inexact recursion: